-It’s not uncommon to have a love/hate relationship with the last-minute shopping options in the checkout line.
+It’s not uncommon to have a love/hate relationship with the last-minute shopping options in the line or at the checkout counter.
 Sometimes it’s helpful and convenient (floss, batteries, things you actually need).
 Other times it feels like a trap, especially for parents (all that candy!).
 If you feel this way, you’re not alone.

-A recent survey commissioned by the Center for Science in the Public Interest found that 35 percent of respondents strongly agreed and 45 percent somewhat agreed that they would prefer it if both supermarkets and non-food stores offered more healthy options in the checkout line.
+A recent survey commissioned by the Center for Science in the Public Interest found that 35 percent of respondents strongly agreed and 45 percent somewhat agreed that they would prefer it if both supermarkets and non-food stores offered more healthy options on the checkout counter.

 It’s possible shoppers feel this way because they themselves are not immune to the lure of not-so-nutritious items.
 Fifty-one percent said they had purchased candy, chips, soda, or other snack foods or sugary drinks at checkout in the previous month.
 And, perhaps most poignantly, 76 percent said they regretted their purchases.

 Get Started with Square Point of Sale.

 It’s not just grocery stores shoppers are concerned about — even some clothing stores sell candy bars and soda by the register now, so it can seem like temptation is everywhere.

 Accordingly, in addition to grocery stores, shoppers also take issue with the options at hardware, office supply, and other stores.
 Seventy-eight percent agreed that these retailers stock a lot of food and drinks they don’t want.

 Interestingly, when stores carry unhealthy options in the checkout line, it doesn’t seem to affect shoppers’ opinion of them.
 The survey found that 56 percent of respondents would have neither a favorable nor unfavorable impression of a store that featured junk food by the register.